Chemistry in Your Coffee Mug

 The chemistry of coffee doesn’t end with the roasting.
 Chemistry teacher Andy Brunning outlines the science behind the perfect cup of coffee in The Guardian, where he talks about what makes coffee taste bitter, whether adding salt tempers that bitterness, and the science behind milk and sugar additions.

 And then, of course, there’s the possibility of death.
 Paracelsus is credited with the concept “the dose makes the poison,” an adage that has guided discussions of nontoxic versus toxic ingestions ever since.
-But be forewarned, in a row to reach the point of death.
+But be forewarned, you'd have to drink 70 cups of coffee in a row to reach the point of death.
 And that seems unlikely.

 No matter how you take your coffee, it always comes with one thing: chemistry.